Safer Smartphone Banking

 So with all the warnings above, just how secure is mobile banking?
 “It's secure," Hayden assures.
 “And it's a whole lot more secure than walking around writing checks with your routing and account numbers in broad daylight."
 With a few simple steps—secure Wi-Fi connections, using your cell carrier's network, random passwords, and disabling ad tracking—your smartphone can become an added line of defense against hackers and identify theft.

 Now, smartphone banking isn't just convenient—it's more secure than you ever thought possible.

 You may also be interested in:

 Details you need to make a smart decision

 The content provided is for informational purposes only.
 Neither BBVA, nor any of its affiliates, is providing legal, tax, security or investment advice.
-You should consult your legal, tax, security or financial advisor about your company's situation.
+You should consult your legal, tax, security or financial consultant about your company's situation.
 Opinions expressed are those of the author(s) and do not necessarily represent the opinions of BBVA or any of its affiliates.